France to push Russia on Syria sanctions, expels envoy

 Speaking in daily newspaper Le Monde, Foreign Minister Laurent Fabius ruled out a ground intervention but, when asked by reporters if an aerial intervention was a possibility, he declined to comment.

-Sarkozy spearheaded a Franco-British move in NATO to back the revolt against Libyan leader Muammar Gaddafi last year.
-In the military operation, which had a U.N. mandate to protect civilians, NATO conducted air strikes, enforced a no-fly zone and maintained an arms embargo with naval patrols.
+Sarkozy spearheaded a Franco-British move in NATO to back the revolt against Libyan leader Muammar Gaddafi.
+In the U.N.-mandated military operation to protect civilians, NATO conducted air strikes, enforcing a no-fly zone and maintaining an arms embargo with naval patrols.

-(Reporting By John Irish, Elizabeth Pineau and Daniel Flynn; Writing by Brian Love; Editing by Andrew Heavens)
+(Reporting By John Irish and Elizabeth Pineau; Writing by Brian Love; Editing by Daniel Flynn and Andrew Heavens)